 |Chief Albert Luthuli|

 It sounds strange.
-Can you compare a writer to a Nobel Prize winner?
+Can you compare from all distances?
+I loved the frequent question at school.
+Compare and contrast...
 But I often wonder what was happening in the same years or thereabouts in different places and people.
 What if I could hear a symphony of all events?
 Would it be a symphony or a cacophony?
 What about just two lives?
 Are they easy to see clearly?
 They both lived in very complex political arenas.
 Was Gorky murdered or did he die of a heart attack?
 How could a moving train slay Chief Albert Luthuli ever so cleanly on the back of the neck?
 Who killed him?

 Can you compare this great spirit of Albert Luthuli to that of a writer's free spirit in Maksim Gorky?
 Well, I do because of the way the two handle change.
 One of these men became change, Luthuli.
 That was especially so when he chose to defend the ANC.
 Gorky other became the change in his writings which he sends out to the world.
 Both persons impressive for working against all odds.
 Chief Luthuli was a quiet and humble activist.
 Gorky wrote Song of the stormy Petrel, a poem that got the Marxist magazine banned.
 He was an activist though the writing and in speeches.
 Both men got arrested many times.
 The Chief was banned from addressing people.
 He joined many protests including the one after the Shaperville massacre.